Grand Central Terminal: Platforms and tracks

 The terminal holds a Guinness World Record as the railroad station with the most platforms: 28, which support 44 platform numbers.
 All are island platforms except one side platform.
 Odd-numbered tracks are usually on the east side of the platform; even-numbered tracks on the west side.
-As of 2016, there are 67 tracks, of which 43 are in regular passenger use, serving Metro-North.
+As of 2016, there are 67 tracks, of which 41 are in regular passenger use, serving Metro-North.
 At its opening, the train shed contained 123 tracks, including duplicate track numbers and storage tracks, with a combined length of 19.5 mi.

 The tracks slope down as they exit the station to the north, to help departing trains accelerate and arriving ones slow down.
 Because of the size of the rail yards, Park Avenue and its side streets from 43rd to 59th Streets are raised on viaducts, and the surrounding blocks were covered over by various buildings.

 At its busiest, the terminal is served by an arriving train every 58 seconds.

 Track distribution

 The upper Metro-North level has 42 numbered tracks.
 Twenty-nine serve passenger platforms; these are numbered 11 to 42, east to west.
-Tracks 12, 22, and 31 do not exist, and appear to have been removed.
+Of these 29 tracks, 28 are used for passenger service in normal operation; track 14 is used for various maintenance purposes, most notably the loading of the terminal's garbage onto an outbound train for disposal elsewhere.
+Tracks 12, 22, and 31 do not exist; track 12 was replaced with a platform, while the paths of tracks 22 and 31 are occupied by the Grand Central North passageways.
 To the east of the upper platforms sits the East Yard: ten storage tracks numbered 1 through 10 from east to west.
 A balloon loop runs from Tracks 38–42 on the far west side of the station, around the other tracks, and back to storage Tracks 1–3 at the far east side of the station; this allows trains to turn around more easily.

 North of the East Yard is the Lex Yard, a secondary storage yard under the Waldorf Astoria Hotel.
 The yard formerly served the power plant for Grand Central Terminal.
 Its twelve tracks are numbered 51 through 65 from east to west (track numbers 57, 58, and 62 do not exist).
 Two private loading platforms, which cannot be used for passenger service, sit between tracks 53 and 54 and between tracks 61 and 63.
 Track 61 is known for being a private track for United States President Franklin D. Roosevelt; part of the original design of the Waldorf Astoria, it was mentioned in The New York Times in 1929 and first used in 1938 by John J. Pershing, a top U.S. general during World War I. Roosevelt would travel into the city using his personal train, pull into Track 61, and take a specially designed elevator to the surface.
 It has been used occasionally since Roosevelt's death.
 The upper level also contains 22 more storage sidings.